CameronRWS/Conways-Game-of-Life/DEVELOPER.md

 - void CellularAutomaton::initCA() -> Initiates the CA by setting all cells to the quiescent state.

 - void CellularAutomaton::displayCAToConsole() -> Displays the state of the CA to the console (like in project 1 part c).
-This method is used for debugging.
+This mezthod is used for debugging.

 - void CellularAutomaton::displayCA(GraphicsClient* gc) -> Displays the state of the CA to the passed in GraphicsClient.